17enunez/GlycoBreath/README.md

 - **Dual-sensor system**: Metal oxide sensors for acetone and ammonia detection.
 - **Embedded system**: Microcontroller-based acquisition, processing, and storage.
 - **Real-time analysis**: Binary output indicating presence/absence of hyperglycemia.
 - **Custom enclosure**: SLA 3D-printed case designed for portability and usability.
+- **Built for scalability**: Accessible across devices and designed to grow with users and features.

 ---